RANGE FORD DOMESTIC COMPETITION INFORMATION

 Persons who sit on the team bench, who are not playing or coaching in the game, are considered to be part of the team and as such can be issued with team technical fouls as if the were playing or coaching.

-Each game requires a person to operate the scoreboard and to use the Courtside App to record scores/fouls/players etc. Each team is responsible for supplying one person to perform one of the above positions for each game (except for finals games).
+Each game requires one person to operate the scoreboard and one person to use the Play HQ Scoring App to record scores/fouls/players etc. on the iPad provided.
+Each team is responsible for supplying one person to perform one of the above positions for each game (except for finals games).

 Teams who do not provide a scorer will be required to use one of their players to score even if it means their team only having four players on court.
 These players may substitute into the game off the score bench provided the player being substituted out takes over the scoring duties.

-Players must be added to the Courtside App prior to the game commencing.
-Players who participate and who are not entered in the Courtside App or who play under an assumed name may cause that team to forfeit the game.
+Players must be added to the Play HQ Scoring App on the iPad prior to the game commencing.
+Players who participate and who are not entered in the Play HQ App or who play under an assumed name may cause that team to forfeit the game.

-Instructions on how to score using the Courtside App can be found here.
+Instructions on how to score using the Play HQ Scoring App can be found here.

 GAME TIMING